 In England, spaniels, terriers, and hunt point retrievers or their crosses can have their tails docked (as long as they are legitimately working dogs).
-A microchip must be implanted in the docked dog by the time it is three months old, as well.
+A microchip must also be implanted in the docked dog by the time it is three months old.
 Only qualified veterinarians have the authority to decide whether a dog’s tail can be docked.

 Cockapoo Tail Docking: Pros and Cons